Jennifer88huang/pulsar/site2/docs/functions-overview.md

 * consume messages from one or more Pulsar topics,
 * apply a user-supplied processing logic to each message,
-* publish the results of the computation to another topic
+* publish the results of the computation to another topic.

-Here's an example Pulsar Function for Java (using the [native interface](functions-api.md#java-native-functions)):
+The following is a Pulsar Functions example for Java (using the [native interface](functions-api.md#java-native-functions)):

 ```java
 import java.util.Function;